-Naming a beneficiary ensures that your benefit is handled in the manner you intend.
+Naming a beneficiary ensures that your benefit is handled in the manner you intend in the event of your death.
 You should name a beneficiary when you first participate in any of the plans.
 If unmarried, you may designate any person or trust as your beneficiary.
 For married employees, your surviving spouse will automatically be your beneficiary, unless your surviving spouse has previously waived such rights by completing a notarized statement.
 You may also designate a contingent beneficiary(ies).